 If you are planning a golf tournament, finding sponsors may feel like a daunting task.
-While sponsors are key to maximizing profits at your golf tournament, where do you start?
+While sponsors are key to maximizing profits at your golf tournament or hole in one contest, where do you start?
 How can you conduct outreach?
 What will sponsors get in return?
 There are many aspects to consider in golf tournament sponsorship, but with a little bit of planning, you can make your golf tournament a true success by securing great sponsors.
 Check out these tips for securing golf tournament sponsorships at your next charity golf event.

 Charity Golf Tournament Sponsorship Basics